joey-xu/Perceptron/README.md

 # Perceptron
 Perceptron Implementation

-Perceptron is a basic machine learning model.
+Perceptron is a basic machine learning model..